 - KS3 – 30 mins per subject per week

 - KS4 – 45 mins per subject per week

 All students are expected to complete homework as per the homework timetable.
 In addition, it is expected that students should review their learning on a regular basis.

-All homework is set on Show My Homework, which shows the homework set by each subject and teacher, full details and resources for the task set and the date that the task is due.
+All homework is set on Satchel One, which shows the homework set by each subject and teacher, full details and resources for the task set and the date that the task is due.

-The whole school homework calendar can be found by clicking on the following link Show My Homework.
-All students and parents/carers also have their own independent logins for Show My Homework, and it can also be downloaded as an app for phone or tablet.
+The whole school homework calendar can be found by clicking on the following link Satchel One.
+All students and parents/carers also have their own independent logins for Satchel One, and it can also be downloaded as an app for phone or tablet.

 To support parents/carers we publish homework timetables which can be downloaded using the following links:

 - Download: Homework Timetable Year 11 Q Half

 - Download: Homework Timetable Year 10 Q half